 which the recipient acquires from a third party entitled to disclose it; or

 which was independently developed by a party without breach of any obligation of confidentiality owed to the other party.

+The Confidential Information of the Licensed Operators under the Agreement involves in particular but without llimitation:

+(a) any forecast provided to the Access Provider pursuant to Schedule 5 (Forecasting);

+(b) any Service Request submitted to and its processing by the Access Provider;

+(c) unless otherwise provided, any New Service Request submitted to the Access Provider;

+(d) any information provided to the Access Provider in the course of its review of the the Access Seeker creditworthiness or any Security requested from or provided by the Access Seeker;

+(f) any information related to any Disupte including a Billing Dispute;

+(g) any information provided to the Access Provider under the Agreement, which, in the case of written or electronic information, is clearly designated by the Licensed Operator as commercially confidential and which, in the case of information disclosed orally, is identified at the time of disclosure as such or is by its nature as commercially confidential.

-Confidentiality Agreement means the terms and conditions of the mutual confidentiality obligations between an Access Seeker and the Access Provider as provided for in the Supply Terms.
+Confidentiality Agreement means the terms and conditions of the mutual confidentiality obligations between an Access Seeker and the Access Provider as provided for in Schedule 9 (Supply Terms).

+Confidential Customer Information has the meaning as defined in Clause 20 (Confidentiality) of Schedule 9 (Supply Terms).

 Consequential Loss means:

-direct loss of business revenue or profits; and
+direct loss of business revenues, opportunity or profits; and

 indirect, incidental, consequential, punitive or special damages, including economic loss such as loss of profits or expectations, business revenue, goodwill, wasted expenditure or anticipated savings, cost of replacement services, whether such costs or damages are based in contract, tort (including negligence), statute or otherwise, even if the other party is warned or has been warned of the possibility of that loss or damage.

-Construction and Work Plan means, in relation to a Facility, a plan to be produced by the Access Seeker when carrying out Make Ready Work and incorporating the following information:

-plans for all Make Ready Work;

-a construction timetable for all Make Ready Work and a work program;

-the Equipment which the parties seek to place in or on the Facility including the nature, dimension and, where relevant, the model number of the Equipment;

-the location of the Equipment;

-the method and procedures that the Access Seeker will use in installing its Equipment in or on the Facility and whether it will be necessary to modify or strengthen the Facility;

-a timetable and program for the installation of all Equipment; and

-any other matters which may be reasonably necessary or appropriate having regard to the circumstances.

 Control means, as applied to any person, the possession, directly or indirectly, of the power to influence the direction of the management of that person, whether through ownership, voting or other means and “Controlling” and “Controlled” shall be construed accordingly.

-CR means commercial registration in the Kingdom of Bahrain.
+CR means commercial registration in the Kingdom of Bahrain or specific Government issued identity for Governmental authorities or non-commercial organisations.

+Customer Premises Equipment means equipment owned, controlled, operated or used by the Access Seeker, which is necessary to make use of the Service, but is not supplied by the Access Provider.
+The specific characteristics of various types of Customer Premises Equipment in relation to specific Services are described in Schedule 6 (Service Descriptions).
+A specific instance of such Customer Service Equipment is End User Equipment necessary for End User’s use of a Service supplied to the Access Seeker as further described in Schedule 6 (Service Descriptions).

+Decision of the Authority means any decision, ruling, determination, instruction, approval, order or directive or such other regulatory requirement of the Authority, which is binding and eforecable on the Acess Provider and/ or the Access Seeker, as applicable.

-Disclosing Party has the meaning set out in the Supply Terms.
-Dispute has the meaning set out in the Supply Terms.
+Disclosing Party has the meaning set out in Schedule 9 (Supply Terms).
+Dispute has the meaning set out in Schedule 9 (Supply Terms).

-Dispute Officer means a senior executive of a party nominated to negotiate and resolve disputes with the other party.
+Dispute Officer means a senior executive of a party nominated to negotiate and resolve disputes with the other party as further referred to in Schedule 9 (Supply Terms).

-Dispute Resolution Procedures means the procedures set out in the Supply Terms.
+Dispute Resolution Procedures means the procedures set out in in Schedule 9 (Supply Terms).